stevewirts/kdb-vnc/README.md

 Q VNC server

 This is a [Q](http://www.kx.com) implementation of a minimal vnc server.
 It uses a thin java gateway to "peel" the q headers on/off of the socket connection bewteen q and the vnc client.
 Absolutely all rendering happens in Q including masking of fonts and drawing the pointer.
-Pieces of images are proxied through to the vnc client while events from the client are sent to and handled by Q.  The screenshot below shows a window of of table control looking at the Q defacto trade table example random data.
+Pieces of images are proxied through to the vnc client while events from the client are sent to and handled by Q.  The screenshot below shows a window holding a table control looking at the Q defacto trade table example random data.
 To build much of the gui code rendering structure a simple object system was devised (see o.q).

 to try it out